crossminer/scava-docs/docs/deploy/Docker-SCAVA.md

 $ docker-compose -f docker-compose-build.yml up
 ```

+Access the administration web app by using the following address in the web browser: http://admin-webapp/
+For login use user: admin  pass: admin

 ## Running the pre-built docker images

 The easiest way to run the full Scava setup is to use the docker images [stored on Docker Hub](https://hub.docker.com/r/crossminer/).
 Use the `docker-compose-dockerhub.yml` file to download all required images and start the stack: